 Hep C Treatments

-New breakthrough hepatitis C treatments are now available on the PBS:
+Highly successful hepatitis C treatments are available on the PBS:

 - Vosevi® - sofosbuvir with velpatasvir and voxilaprevir